SaurabhRawat12/Copy-Move-Forgery-Detection/README.md

 Feel free to fork this repository, create branches, and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

+## Acknowledgements

+Thanks to all contributors and those who provided datasets for testing and training.

 ---